systelab/systelab-components/src/app/systelab-components/timeline/README.md

 # systelab-timeline

-Component to show a verital timeline
+Component to show a vertical timeline

 ## Using the template